kurtekat/shaiya-episode-6/sdev/README.md

 | 7                 | RevengeMark_Loop_07.EFT    |
 | 8 (or greater)    | RevengeMark_Loop_08.EFT    |

-The 6.4 PT clients in this repository support message 508, but do not support message 509.
+The 6.4 PT client in this repository supports message 508, but does not support message 509.

 ```
 508    "Your revenge to <t> has succeeded!"